What is Breastfeeding?

 Right after your baby is born within one hour you have to breastfeed the baby, because the first initial milk which comes out from your breast is called the colostrum which contains many antibodies to fight so many infections and diseases in babies.
 It is a thick yellowish fluid.

 Believe me or not the first time when your baby sucks your breastmilk, will be very painful.
 Your nipples have to come out till then u will have some pain whenever your baby sucks milk.
 So much patience is required for a mother to handle all these problems.
-On one hand, you are dealing with your c section or vaginal birth recovery, on the other hand, you are dealing with breastfeeding complications and at last, taking care of your newborn 24/7.
+On one hand, you are dealing with your c-section or vaginal birth recovery, on the other hand, you are dealing with breastfeeding complications and at last, taking care of your newborn 24/7.

 Many newborn babies don’t sleep at night, they sleep the whole day and wake up all night.
 This time is going to be the toughest for you.
 So sleep whenever your baby sleeps or else it may affect your health.
 Don’t stay alone at home at this phase.
 Take the help of your partner or your family members.
 A new mother is just like a newborn baby, she has to be taken so much.

 Looking after a newborn is not very easy.
 You may sometimes get irritated and go into Postpartum depression.
-Your family support is the only key to help you in your first initial months after delivery.
+Your family support is the only key to helping you in your first initial months after delivery.
 You have come into a very new world with a tiny soul with you who is dependent only on you for each and everything.
-Stress can cause a decrease in your milk supply too, so stay calm and relax your mind before every breastfeeding.
+Stress can cause a decrease in your milk supply too, so stay calm and relax your mind before breastfeeding.

-We think that newborn babies are always sleeping but that is not really the case which happened with me.
+We think that newborn babies are always sleeping but that is not the case which happened with me.
 My baby used to get up every hour for breastmilk, and for me, breastfeeding was so difficult that I used to get tears in my eyes whenever my baby sucks milk.
 Your nipple gets cracked and becomes sore and feels painful.
 Avoid soaps, creams, and lotions with alcohol, it can make your nipples more dry and cracked.
 An easy home remedy for this is just to apply some coconut oil around your nipple and wash it before and after every feed.

-Healthy diet for a breastfeeding mother:-
+Healthy Diet for a breastfeeding mother:-

 - Have milk 2 to 3 times a day.